Chinonsoprisca/DSA-Amazon-CapstoneProject/README.md

 ### Data Source
 ---
-The data used is Lita_Capstone_Dataset (SalesData), which was shared by Ladies In Tech Africa (LITA) through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capstone_Project.
+The data used is Amazon project review data, which was shared by Digital Skillup Africa (DSA)  through LMS, to be downloaded by her enrolled Data Analysis Students for the Lita_Capstone_Project

 ### Tools Used
 ---